Onset of Singularities in the Pattern of Fluctuational Paths of a Nonequilibrium System: Summary and Discussion

 \section{Summary and Discussion}

 We considered a simple system interacting with a heat bath.
 The amplitude of the periodic driving $\mathcal{F}$ is the control parameter that measures the deviation of the system from thermal equilibrium.
 We may summarise our findings as follows.
 At $\mathcal{F} = 0$ the pattern of optimal fluctuational paths is smooth, and is related to the pattern of relaxational paths via the change of the signs of linear and nonlinear damping.
 A unique fluctuational path leads to a given point $(Q,P)$ in the phase space in the stationary regime.
 In the case of linear damping, the optimal paths at $\mathcal{F} = 0$ have exponentially-growing radii, and hence reach infinity in infinite time.
-With finite nonlinear damping $\mu$, the exponential growth is replaced by a faster growth beyond a certain radius, such that the optimal path reaches infinity in a finite time.
-This qualitative difference, already present at $\mathcal{F} = 0$, has the effect upon the presence of finite or infinitesimal $\mathcal{F}_{thr}$ necessary for the appearance of singularities.
+With finite nonlinear damping $\mu$, the exponential growth is replaced by a faster growth beyond a certain radius, such that the optimal path reaches infinity in finite time.
+This qualitative difference determines whether the driving threshold that is necessary for the appearance of singularities will be finite or infinitesimal.

 In the case of $\mu = 0$, we observe the appearance of singularities for an infinitesimal value of $\mathcal{F}$.
 The scenario by which this happens is such that the singularities appear at infinity and move in to smaller radii as $\mathcal{F}$ is increased: $R_{caustic} \sim \mathcal{F}^{-1/2}$.
 Interestingly, the singularities happen not where the rotation switches from clockwise to conter-clockwise motion, see Fig.~\ref{fig:CombinedF}; after all, the region where the angular part of the dynamics slows down is expected to be most sensitive to perturbations.
 We learned that the mechanism for the formation of singularities is instead related to skewness, or uneven distortion of the family of optimal paths.
 The smaller the $\mathcal{F}$, the smaller is this distortion, and the larger is the distance required for the distortion to cause neighboring paths to intersect.
 To verify that the slowing-down region is non-essential for the appearance of caustics, we considered a system where $g$ is given by